University of Missouri identification

 • The words University of Missouri must appear on covers of publications directed to external audiences.

-• Do not use the acronym UMC as a reference to the University of Missouri in Columbia.
+• Do not use the acronym UMC or MU as a reference to the University of Missouri in Columbia.
+MU may be used as part of a formal unit such as MU Health Care or MU Extension.

-• Do not use MU or Mizzou in such a way to imply that either refers to the University of Missouri System.
+• Do not use Mizzou in such a way to imply that it refers to the University of Missouri System.

 • Do not use Missouri University as a reference for either the University of Missouri or the University of Missouri System.